TommyC81/TPF2-LineManager/README.md

   For this to function optimally, also manually amend the line to prevent loading of new cargo.

 Note 1: If multiple rules have been added to a line, only the first one will be processed.
-Note 2: The default [P] and [C] rules will try to maintain a maximum frequency of 12 minutes.
-I.e. if the line is long and there are insufficient vehicles on the line to maintain a maximum frequency of 12 minutes, then more vehicles will be added.
+Note 2: The default [P] and [C] rules will try to maintain a maximum interval of 12 minutes.
+I.e. if the line is long and there are insufficient vehicles on the line to maintain a maximum interval of 12 minutes, then more vehicles will be added.

 Examples of line naming: